fuel/route/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/thephpleague/route).
+We accept contributions via Pull Requests on [Github](https://github.com/fuel/http).

 ## Pull Requests

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).
+- **[Fuel Coding Standard](https://fuelphp.com/docs/general/coding_standards.html)** - The easiest way to apply the conventions is to install [Fuel PHP Code Sniffer](https://github.com/fuel/code-sniffer).

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.